blueinkhq/blueink-client-js/README.md

 ```

 Creating a new Bundle can be tedious and complex.
 Therefore, we provide `BundleHelper` which helps you to create a new bundle with less error prone.
+To create a new bundle, we can either use `addDocumentByPath`, `addDocumentByPath`, `addDocumentByFile`.

 ```js
 import { BlueInkClient, BundleHelper } from "blueink-client-js";